George Washington Bridge: Decks

+The George Washington Bridge has a total length of 4760 ft, while its main span is 3500 ft long.
+Accounting for the height of the lower deck, the bridge stretches 212 ft above mean high water at its center, and 195 ft above mean high water under the New York anchorage.
+The bridge's main span was the longest main bridge span in the world at the time of its opening in 1931, and was nearly double the 1850 ft of the previous recordholder, the Ambassador Bridge in Detroit.
+It held this title until the opening of the Golden Gate Bridge in 1937.
+Prior to the bridge's construction, engineers had believed that a suspension span's length was a large indicator of a suspension bridge's economic feasibility, but the bridge's completion proved that longer suspension bridges were both physically and economically feasible.

+The George Washington Bridge's total width is 119 ft.
+When the upper deck was built, it was only 12 ft thick without any stiffening trusses on the sides, resulting in a deck weighing 1100 lb/ft2 and a length-to-thickness ratio of about 350 to 1.
+At the time of the George Washington Bridge's opening, most long suspension spans had stiffening trusses on their sides, and spans generally had a length-to-thickness ratio of 60 to 1, which translated to a weight of 13000 to 14000 lb/ft2 and a thickness equivalent to an 11-story building.

+Roadways and sidewalks

 The bridge carries 14 lanes of traffic, seven in each direction.
 As such, the George Washington Bridge contains more vehicular lanes than any other suspension bridge and is the world's busiest vehicular bridge.
 The fourteen lanes of the bridge are split unevenly across two levels: the upper level contains eight lanes while the lower level contains six lanes.
 The upper level opened on October 25, 1931, and is 90 ft wide.
 The upper level originally had six lanes, though two more lanes were added in 1946.

 Although the lower level was part of the original plans for the bridge, it did not open until August 29, 1962.
 The upper level has a vertical clearance of 14 ft, and all trucks and other oversize vehicles must use the upper level.
 Trucks are banned from the lower level, which has a clearance of 13.6 ft.
-All lanes on both levels are 8 ft 6 in wide.
+All lanes on both levels are 11 ft 0 in wide.
 Vehicles carrying hazardous materials (HAZMATs) are prohibited on the lower level due to its enclosed nature.
 HAZMAT-carrying vehicles may use the upper level, provided that they conform to strict guidelines as outlined in the Port Authority's "Red Book".